projectara/greybus-spec/source/hardware_model.rst

 :ref:`TimeSync Pulse <glossary-timesync-pulse>` on the rising-edge of the :ref:`TimeSync Pulse <glossary-timesync-pulse>`.

-The :ref:`Greybus SVC TimeSync Wake-Detect Pins Release Operation
+The :ref:`Greybus SVC TimeSync Wake Pins Release Operation
-<svc-timesync-wake-detect-pins-release>` is responsible for
+<svc-timesync-wake-pins-release>` is responsible for
 transitioning an Interface out of the TIME_SYNCING state.

 An Interface may enter and exit the TIME_SYNCING Lifecycle State an